 The Law Offices of M.J.
 Snyder, LLC, understands that if you are convicted of homicide, your life or your loved one’s life will forever be different.
 The penalties you could receive can affect every aspect of your life, including your family, career, mental well-being, reputation, and rights.

-Contact us for your free consultation to learn how our firm can help you.
-The faster you contact us, the faster we can start preparing your defense and gathering evidence to build your defense case.
+Contact us for your free consultation to learn how a criminal defense attorney from our firm can help you.
+The sooner you contact us, the faster we can start preparing your defense and gathering evidence to build your case.